CEED/Laghos/README.md

 Laghos captures the basic structure of many other compressible shock hydrocodes, including the [BLAST code](http://llnl.gov/casc/blast) at [Lawrence Livermore National Laboratory](http://llnl.gov).
-The miniapp is build on top of a general discretization library, [MFEM](http://mfem.org), thus separating the pointwise physics from finite element and meshing concerns.
+The miniapp is built on top of a general discretization library, [MFEM](http://mfem.org), thus separating the pointwise physics from finite element and meshing concerns.

 The Laghos miniapp is part of the [CEED software suite](http://ceed.exascaleproject.org/software),